-The Plesk CloudFlare extension is installed on our servers so that when clients wish to use it (and are willing to deal with any issues that arise from using it), our firewall will not start blocking CloudFlare IPs.
+The mod_cloudflare web server module is installed on our servers so that when clients wish to use it (and are willing to manage any issues that could be a result of Cloudflare), our firewall will not start blocking CloudFlare IPs.
 The module ensures our servers and firewalls see the right visitor IPs when cloudflare is active.
 Note that other DNS-takeover style CDNs -- where you have to change your name servers to use them -- will likely suffer from firewall blocks as they do not publish IP mapping modules like mod_cloudflare.

 - In theory, loading your site should be faster when being accessed from other continents

 - It can provide some level of security protection

 - Speed analysis tools like GT Metrix will give you a higher score simply for using a content delivery network (CDN), without actually measuring the real-world performance differences.